ariley215/reading-notes/AZ-204/Module-7.md

 You can switch between these access tiers at any time based on the usage pattern of your data.

-Here is a page for the digital study guide on discovering Azure Blob storage resource types:

 ## Discovering Azure Blob Storage Resource Types

 Azure Blob storage offers three main resource types that you should be familiar with for the AZ-204 exam: